luismiguelcasadodiaz/inception/learnings/PHP_FPM_learnings.md

 + 1.- Web Server Receives Request: A user's browser sends a request to your web server (e.g., Nginx or Apache).
 + 2.- Web Server Forwards to PHP-FPM: If the request is for a PHP file, the web server doesn't execute it directly.
 Instead, it acts as a proxy and forwards the request to PHP-FPM (typically via a TCP/IP socket or a Unix socket).
 + 3.- PHP-FPM Assigns to Worker: PHP-FPM's master process receives the request and assigns it to an available worker process from its pool.
 + 4.- Worker Executes PHP: The worker process executes the PHP script.
-If an opcode cache is in use, it will use the cached version if available, otherwise, it will compile and execute the script.
+If an opcode cache is in use, it will use the cached version if available; otherwise, it will compile and execute the script.
 + 5.- Response Sent Back: The PHP worker sends the output (HTML, JSON, etc.) back to the web server.
 + 6.- Web Server Delivers to Browser: The web server then sends the final response to the user's browser.

 # php-fpm logs